WHAT IS NEUROFEEDBACK?

 Since its inception in the 1970s, neurofeedback machines have worked by measuring the real-time activity of the brain, most frequently the electrical activity, or voltage, as measured in Hertz.
 More recently, MRI neurofeedback that measures oxygen-level changes in the blood to record neural activity have been developed.

-EEG neurofeedback places sensors on the scalp and through the use of conductive paste the brain wave activity is collected and sent to an amplifier that changes the voltage into numbers.
+EEG neurofeedback places sensors on the scalp and through the use of conductive paste the brain wave activity is neuroptimal-neurofeedback-system-explained-infographic-2021-1collected and sent to an amplifier that changes the voltage into numbers.
 Those numbers are then sent into a computer device.
 The computer is installed with software that has mathematical formulations to take the brain activity numbers and translate them into brainwave frequencies, such as Alpha, Beta, Theta, etc. They are ranges of electrical activity associated with different states.
 For example, Theta frequencies are active when people sleep, and Alpha brain waves occur when they are doing mental tasks.

 Different neurofeedback software uses proprietary mathematical formulas to compute the meaningful change in the brain.
 Electrical impulses travel along the brain’s neurons at varying speeds but can reach 270 miles per second.
 At this speed, the software would then use auditory and/or visual cues to alert the individual to a change in the brain.

-Neurofeedback Video - What Happens in a NeurOptimal Training Session
+What Happens in a Neurofeedback Session?

 In this video, Natalie Baker, Advanced NeurOptimal® Neurofeedback trainer and founder of Neurofeedback Training Co. answers the question: "How does neurofeedback work and what happens in a session?"